HolySpirit777/react-notes-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is only for me to test my skills in React and Javascript.

 First run npm install inside directory, then run npm start to start the app.

 You can create, erase, update notes and also add them to groups.